ucsb-cs48/w20/_lab/lab04.md

 * Complete, or schedule a meeting for, the sprint planning (generating/updating user stories, issues) for a successful MVP delivery ONE week from tonight.
 Reminder: Your MVP should deliver actual value to the end user
 * Decide when to hold your next retrospective and put a card for it in the TODO column
+* Designate a pair of Reviewers (Lead Reviewer, Reviewer Note Taker) and a pair of Reviewees in charge (Lead Presenter and Reviewee Note Taker) from your team for next week's MVP Demonstration.
+Put a card with the names for these four roles in your Kanban ToDo column.

 # What you need to finish over the next week, to be demonstrated as part of your MVP release: